MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

   * Document Date
   * Sell-to Customer No.

   Copilot doesn't return all lines of the type Item.
-Only items numbers, variant codes and quantities are transferred.
-Quantities from the source document are converted to the **Sales Unit of Measure**.
+It transfers only item numbers, variant codes, and quantities.
+Copilot converts quantities from the source document to the **Sales Unit of Measure**.

 * Find products from attachment

-Currently, this feature supports only *csv* files.
-If you received files in different format, for example Microsoft Excel, use Save As action to save worksheet into CSV.
+Currently, this feature supports only CSV files.
+If you received files in a different format, for example Microsoft Excel, use the **Save As** action to save the worksheet as a CSV.

-To safeguard against scenario where a very large file is uploaded, we have enforced a limitation of 10k characters in the csv file.
+To safeguard against scenario where a very large file is uploaded, the CSV file is limited to 10,000 characters.

 ## In which geographies and languages is Sales lines suggestions available?